makehackvoid/fpga-sig/tutorials/02-SN74139/README.md

 nand U2 (y_n, a, b);
 ~~~

 With the general form you first select the gate type and name.
+Supported
+gate types are not, and, nand, or, nor, xor and xnor.
 Names are
 for identification/documentation purposes.
-They need to be unique within
+Names need to be unique within
-a module.
+the module.
 The are handy when examining synthesis output as they allow
 matching between the tool output and the original source.

 The net list follows in parentheses.
 The gate output **must** be